How to Add a Content Warning to Videos in 2026

 This [article/video/story] contains [potentially disturbing situation] that may be harmful to some viewers.

+When in doubt, err on the side of caution.
 Government publications, public agencies, television providers, and movie theaters are required to provide warnings for content that is potentially harmful along those lines.
-We're used to seeing these warnings before movie trailers and on public service announcements.
-Similar guidelines can be useful for independent content publishers, too.
+A brief warning is better than an unexpected negative experience for your audience.

 Automatic Content Warnings on Social Media